andyli/blog/content/posts/2013/2013-03-19_automated-unit-testing-for-haxe-project-using-travis-ci.md

 ```

 Note that at the time of writing, Travis-CI is running 64bit Ubuntu 12.4
-VMs, and the ppa we used above will install Haxe 3.0RC and Neko 2.0.
+VMs, and the PPA we used above will install Haxe 3.0RC and Neko 2.0.

 Every command specified in the "script" section is actual test and
 **should exit with code 0 if it pass or non-0 if fail**.
 The above